microsoft/terminal/doc/specs/#3062 - Appearance configuration object for profiles.md

 in the unfocused config will be as follows:

 1. The unfocused config specified in the profile (or in globals/profile defaults)
-2. Overrides made by term control
+2. Overrides made by the terminal control
 3. The parent profile

 ## UI/UX Design